CodeTechDoll/CreativeAICourse/Unit 2 - Deep Learning Fundamentals/project/readme.md

 # Project

+## Build a simple neural network to classify handwritten digits using the MNIST dataset

 1. **Train the neural network using backpropagation and a suitable optimizer**

 2. **Evaluate the performance of the neural network on the test set**